XpiritCommunityEvents/HOL/migration.md

 > AZURE_DEVOPS_ACCESS_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 > ```

-Now, run the following command:
+Now, from the `./valet` folder in your repository, run valet to verify your Azure DevOps configuration:

 ```
+cd valet
 valet audit azure-devops --output-dir .
 ```